jjakob/virt-infrastructure-netboot-installer/README.md

 Currently the preseeded options include:

--en_SL locale (locale en, location Slovenia) and Slovenian keymap -DHCP network config (can be customized manually after installation in interfaces file) -SSH remote installation console
+- en_SL locale (locale en, location Slovenia) and Slovenian keymap
+- DHCP network config (can be customized manually after installation in interfaces file)
+- SSH remote installation console

 For KVM hosts:
-  -initial time config w/NTP 0.si.pool.ntp.org
+  - initial time config w/NTP 0.si.pool.ntp.org
-  -LVM partitioning
+  - LVM partitioning (WARNING, overwrites first disk)
-  -packages ubuntu-standard, openssh-server, ubuntu-virt-server, ntp, linux-generic
+  - packages ubuntu-standard, openssh-server, ubuntu-virt-server, ntp, linux-generic

 For virtual machines:
-  -standard guided partitioning
+  - standard guided partitioning (WARNING, overwrites first disk)
-  -packages ubuntu-standard, openssh-server, linux-virtual
+  - packages ubuntu-standard, openssh-server, linux-virtual

   Also a standard Ubuntu netboot install menu is available.

+  <b>WARNING: There is no prompt to confirm partitioning before writing the partition table to disk,
+  so BE CAREFUL, as you may LOSE ALL YOUR DATA if you (or an unsuspecting passer-by in the same subnet) run the installation on a existing machine.</b>

   The installation requires an active DHCP server with the ability to configure for PXE booting, TFTP server (tftpd-hpa recommended) to serve the netboot-installer and HTTP server (apache etc)